tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 I must have been knocked out.
 I felt a warm hand on my cheek and a voice asking if I was alright.
 Opening my eyes, I saw we were in an empty room with a ceiling so high I couldn’t see the top.
 It felt more like a pit than a room.

 Sitting up, I say Kayla, sitting next to me.
 Some scratches and bruises, but she was alright.
 Liam wasn’t doing as well.
 The burn on his shoulder spread.
 He sat against the wall, barely able to keep his eyes open.
 Another person was in the room with us.
-Brain was on his back, blood on his forehead, eyes closed as he clutched the camera as if his life depended on it.
+Brian was on his back, blood on his forehead, eyes closed as he clutched the camera as if his life depended on it.

 A large steel door took up most of the left wall.
 I could hear inhuman yowling from the other side as it got closer.